 Crispy & Chewy Baked Bacon

-If you loved my easy oven bacon recipe, you’re going to love this Twisted Bacon even more!
+If you loved my perfect oven bacon and how to make a bacon weave posts, you’re going to love this Twisted Bacon recipe even more!
 Like oven bacon it’s baked in the oven, but instead of laying the pieces out flat each slice of bacon is twisted before being baked.

 Why take the extra step of twisting the bacon slices?
 Twisted bacon gets both crispy AND chewy, so you don’t have to choose!
 The outsides get nice and crispy, while the insides stay soft and chewy.
 You get the best of both worlds in every bite.

 Bacon twists are another fun way to make bacon – and who doesn’t need more bacon in their life?!
 Baking bacon in the oven in my favorite method for an everyday breakfast or brunch, but this is my go-to when it’s time to entertain and impress guests.
 It’s especially convenient when I can’t decide if I want crispy or chewy bacon.

 I definitely recommend making more bacon twists than you anticipate needing because twisted bacon has a sneaky way of disappearing from the plate!

 What You’ll Need

 All you need to make twisted bacon is a package of bacon!
 I recommend using thin cut bacon but you can also use thick cut bacon, just allow for more cooking time.